Zumabarota/socialnetwork/README.md

-# restaurantProject
+# socialnetwork
 An API for a basic Twitter clone built with Django & Django REST framework, based on the [Build a Social Network With Django project](https://realpython.com/django-social-network-1/) from Real Python.

 # Description
-API documentation in **Dwitter API.yaml**, to be displayed wherever (such as https://editor.swagger.io/).

-This project serves as an example API for a basic Twitter clone, with features such as:
+This project serves as an example API for a basic Twitter clone.
+API documentation is in **Dwitter API.yaml**, which can be viewed as-is or displayed using tools such as https://editor.swagger.io/.

+# Features

-* Creation and display of users and dweets.
+* Creation and display of users and dweets, with the ability to follow and unfollow other users.
-* Following and unfollowing of other accounts.
-* Able to get all users, a specified user, all dweets, a specified dweet, all dweets from a specified user, all users the specified user follows/is followed by, and all dweets from users followed by the current user.
+* Users: get all, get a single user, create a new user, login or logout, get all users that follow or are followed by the current user, follow or unfollow a single user, get a single user's dweets, get all dweets from followed users.
+* Dweets: get all, get a single dweet, create a new dweet, edit or delete dweets created by the current user.

+# Usage

+To run, install the dependencies with

+    $ pip install -r requirements.txt

+and run with

+    $ python manage.py runserver

+which defaults to running on

+``localhost:8000``

 Login is required for some HTTP requests (create/update/delete dweets, follow/unfollow users, show dweets from followed users).
 Either create an account vis /register/, or use: